protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 the array.
 This is used to fill up the `<option>` element with the IDs and act as the UI guard to make sure users can only choose the available tokens to query.

-In the "empty" `handleSubmit` handler function, which is called everytime the query button is clicked, we added a `try-catch` block which called `getTokenMetadata` with the ID user selected in `selectedId`, and return the metadata of the selected NFT.
+In the "empty" `handleSubmit` handler function, which is called each time the query button is clicked, we added a `try-catch` block which called `getTokenMetadata` with the ID user selected in `selectedId`, and return the metadata of the selected NFT.

-We recall that as part of metadata in minting, we included the `url` attribute from the NFT.storage upload.
+Remember that as part of metadata in minting, we included the `url` attribute from the NFT.storage upload.
 This `url` is an IPFS URL in the form of `ipfs://<CID>/data.json`.
 We are interested in this URL because it points to the JSON data containing the URL to the pet image we uploaded to IPFS.
 To fetch it using JavaScript, we had to convert the IPFS